zama-ai/concrete/README.md

     print(f"Evaluation of {' + '.join(map(str, example))} homomorphically = {result}")
 ```

-## Documentation.
+## Documentation

 Full, comprehensive documentation is available at [https://docs.zama.ai/concrete-numpy](https://docs.zama.ai/concrete-numpy).

-## Target audience.
+## Target users

-Concrete Numpy is a generic library that supports variety of use cases.
+Concrete Numpy is a generic library that supports a variety of use cases.
 Because of this flexibility,
 it doesn't provide primitives for specific use cases.

 If you have a specific use case, or a specific field of computation, you may want to build abstractions on top of Concrete Numpy.

 One such example is [Concrete ML](https://github.com/zama-ai/concrete-ml), which is built on top of Concrete Numpy to simplify Machine Learning oriented use cases.

-## Tutorials.
+## Tutorials

 Various tutorials are proposed in the documentation to help you start writing homomorphic programs: